 What is International Trade?

 International trade is an exchange involving a good or service conducted between at least two different countries.
 The exchanges can be imports or exports.
-An import refers to a good or service bought from abroad.
-An export refers to a good or service sold abroad.
+An import refers to a good or service brought into the domestic country.
+An export refers to a good or service sold to a foreign country.

 International trade is a method of economic interaction between international entities and is an example of economic linkage.
 Other forms of economic linkages include (1) foreign financial investment, (2) multinational corporations, and (3) foreign employees.
 The growth in these forms of economic linkages is known as globalization.